15 Content Promotion Strategies That Work in 2023

 Go a step ahead and automate the process of connecting with influencers using proper outreach tools.
 Since most influencers have overflowing inboxes, send follow-up emails to get a positive response to your pitch and take the conversation forward.

 10. Mention others and request them to share

 Another surefire way to promote your content is by including individual contributors in your blog and requesting them to share the published version.
-Interview subject matter experts (SMEs) or get a quote for your content.
+Interview subject matter experts (SMEs) or ask them for a tip, insight, or quote that you can add to your article.
 This will add a layer of authority and credibility to your blog while increasing your chances of content promotion.

 By requesting a subject matter expert to share your post, you can target a hyper-engaged group of people who follow and trust that expert.
 This can also increase your chances of multiplying the blog traffic and boosting conversions.